MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Troubleshooting

-There are common errors when an Azure CLI reference command is not written properly.
+There are common errors when an Azure CLI reference command syntax is not written properly.

 * "Bad request ...{something} is invalid" might be caused by a space, single or double quotation mark, or lack of a quote.